 Sometimes you will find supplements with a higher ratio of Leucine, which is the most powerful of the three.
 You should never discard the benefits of the other two though, as without them the Leucine becomes useless.

-I would recommend choosing a reputable brand, and never choose the cheapest option.
-There are plenty of brands out there who sell products that offer zero benefit.
+I would recommend choosing a reputable brand and never choose the cheapest option.
+There are plenty of brands out there who sell products that offer zero benefits.

 Our Top Rated BCAA Supplement

 Our top-rated BCAA supplement is the one sold by Battle Ready Fuel.

 Unlike most BCAA supplements that only contain a ratio of 2:1:1, our recommendation has a ratio of 4:1:1.
 Double the dosage of most leading brands.